 Want to avoid blisters and calluses?
 Go with a specialized walking sneaker, which is more flexible and lightweight than cross trainers, tennis shoes, or other types of sneakers.
 Select sneakers that are neither too narrow nor too wide, making sure there’s enough room in the toe box to accommodate your socks, and buy according to what type of arch you have.
 If you have neutral-arched feet, look for shoes with firm midsoles and moderate heel stability.
 If you have high arches, you’ll want substantial cushioning in a shoe.
 If you have low arches or flat feet, ask about a shoe that will help to stabilize your arches.

 to buy exercise clothes is online.

 As you are losing weight on the South Beach Diet, your clothing size will drop and your workout clothes will get looser, we hope.
-Rather than buying new, tighter clothes online and risking getting the wrong size (bagginess can be dangerous), head to a sporting goods store and try on some of the workout wear.
+Rather than buying new, tighter clothes online and risking getting the wrong size, head to a sporting goods store and try on some of the workout wear.
 Stand in front of the mirror, bend and stretch, and see if the clothes move with you.
 Check out what you look like from all angles.
 See if the clothing feels comfortable.
 Finally, ask yourself: Do I feel good in this?
 Then treat yourself to a few new outfits—after all your hard work, you deserve them!